skyvers/skyve-dev-guide/_pages/security-persistence-and-access-control.md

 Skyve does not adopt this model for a number of reasons:

--   This model does not suit agile development methods where user access requirements are not well known because identification of the end user set is unclear and an overhead exists in managing authorisation levels in multiple places,
+-   This model does not suit agile development methods where
+	* user access requirements are not well known
+	* identification of the end user set is unclear, and
+	* an overhead exists in managing authorisation levels in multiple places,

 -   The method does not scale well (as per the Microsoft quote above),

--   This model is not feasible for public web applications and SAAS environments where user populations are constantly changing and not known in advance, and
+-   This model is not feasible for public web applications and _SaaS_ environments where user populations are constantly changing and not known in advance, and